KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 - If at any point the writer and steward discover an error or missing information that inhibits their ability to continue using the software while performing their work, they are free to abandon the software and continue working only from the raw material alone
 - Once the writer or steward has finished creating their questions, they present all of their questions and concerns in a single document or message to the developer or tester
 - While waiting for the developer/tester to read and respond to the message, the writer and steward should move on to other tasks
-- On a time table determined by the developer and tester, these team members address all questions in one batch process
+- Assuming the matter is not pressing, then on a time table determined by the developer and tester, these team members address all questions in one batch process
 - When they are finished, they pass their notes back to the writer and/or steward, and then resume work
 - There is likely a short conversation here to help clarify any missing points
 - From here, the writer and steward should be in a position to push the documentation to the final form, and they do so